Veterinary Medicine: Most Popular Articles

 What is a "normal" body temperature for your dog?
 How many teeth do dogs have as puppies and adults?

-Benadryl® is a commonly used drug in human medicine.
-Can it also be used for allergic reactions in pets?
+Can Benadryl® also be used for allergic reactions in pets?
 This is a common question for many pet owners.
 This FAQ offers general information about Benadryl® also known as Diphenhydramine Hydrochloride.
-As with any pet-specific information, the only correct answer is to check with your veterinarian.

 Many people are surprised to hear that the vast majority of calico cats are female.
 Why is this?
 Is it possible for a calico cat to ever be male?
 Learn about the genetics of coat color in this feline FAQ.